(786) 301-3007

 No. Unless re-tinting after 4 weeks.

-Is LVL suitable for everyone?
+Is a lash lift suitable for everyone?

 -People who've a medical contraindication to the treatment